Gpef/tat2016/projects/wdautotest/README.md

+### Enviroment

-﻿To run autotests next apps need to be installed:
+To run autotests next apps need to be installed:
 * Vagrant (with Oracle VirtualBox)
 * Maven (path to mvn\bin mast be in system property PATH)
 * JDK 1.8